-New Jersey Gov. Phil Murphy's plan to implement emergency rules for new construction in flood-prone areas of the state have generated pushback from business, development and municipal groups.
+New Jersey Gov. Phil Murphy's plan to implement emergency rules for new construction in flood-prone areas of the state has generated pushback from business, development and municipal groups.

-The plan would raise official flood plains in non-tidal areas by 2 ft, require use of future rainfall projections and toughen stormwater management steps.
+The rules would raise official flood plains in non-tidal areas by 2 ft, require use of future rainfall projections and toughen stormwater management steps.

 Expected to take effect on June 9, the plan will address what the NJ Dept. of Environmental Protection describes as an “imminent peril” to public health and safety.
 Noting major inland flood impacts from Hurricane Ida last September and other recent storms, the agency points out that current rainfall rates are more than 20 years old.